Analysis and reformulation of the $k$--$\omega$ turbulence model for buoyancy-driven thermal convection: Background and standard -- formulation

-In most prior studies, discussions of buoyant production have been anchored to the $k$--$\varepsilon$ framework.
-As noted in the Introduction, there is no universally accepted standard for $C_{\varepsilon b}$; reported values range approximately from 0 to 1 \citep{hanjalic2011modelling,burchard2007applied,henkes1991natural,peng1999computation,hanjalic1993computation}.
-The proposal of \citet{markatos1984laminar} to omit the buoyancy contribution corresponds to $C_{\varepsilon b}=0$.
-An equally common practice is to treat shear and buoyant production on the same footing, corresponding to $C_{\varepsilon b}=1$ \citep{ince1989computation,craft1996recent,choi2012turbulence}.
 Within this spectrum, the reference work of \citet{rodi1980turbulence} suggested that $C_{\varepsilon b}$ should approach unity in vertical buoyant shear layers and vanish in horizontal layers.
 Along similar lines, \citet{henkes1991natural} proposed a velocity-ratio form for the buoyancy coefficient, $C_{\varepsilon b}=\tanh|v/u|$, where $v$ denotes the velocity component aligned with gravity and $u$ the component perpendicular to it.
-Another approach by \citet{rodi1987examples} recommended $C_{\varepsilon b}=1$ for unstable stratification and near zero for stable layers, a prescription based on an optimisation for an unstable shear flow at a reduced Froude number of 0.9 (defined as the ratio of the maximum shear-velocity difference to the buoyancy free-fall velocity) reported by \citet{viollet1987modelling}.
+Another approach by \citet{rodi1987examples} recommended $C_{\varepsilon b}=1$ for unstable stratification and near zero for stable layers, a prescription based on an optimization for an unstable shear flow at a reduced Froude number of 0.9 (defined as the ratio of the maximum shear-velocity difference to the buoyancy free-fall velocity), as reported by \citet{viollet1987modelling}.

 These empirical prescriptions have propagated into widely used turbulence solvers, both open-source and commercial, but they are employed in mutually inconsistent ways.
 OpenFOAM \citep{openfoam2025} adopts $C_{\varepsilon b}=1$ by default, whereas Fluent \citep{fluent2013ansys} uses $C_{\varepsilon b}=0$ and offers the alternative $C_{\varepsilon b}=\tanh|v/u|$, following \citet{henkes1991natural}.
 In CFX \citep{cfx2006theory}, the buoyancy source term in the $\omega$-equation is implemented as